-• Salamanca Place is lined by a collection of old warehouses and is a hub for those who like to dine and shop.
-The cobblestone square has a vibrant atmosphere and a wonderful Saturday Market where visitors can purchase all sorts of things from crafts and arts, to locally made fashion accessories and clothing, to delicious food and drink.
+The harbour town of Hobart is an exciting and buzzing hub, boasting old pubs alongside trendy craft-beer bars, fascinating museums, and a myriad of restaurants and cafes.
+Wander to Salamanca Place, uniquely lined by a collection of old warehouses and a hub for those who like to dine and shop.
+The cobblestone square has a vibrant atmosphere and a wonderful Saturday Market, in which visitors can purchase an array of goodies - from crafts and arts, to locally-made fashion accessories and clothing, to delicious food and drink.

 Our Travel Consultants can advise on, arrange and pre-book many things to enhance your holiday.
 This includes everything from spa reservations and dinner reservations, to a range of special experiences available in our featured resorts that you may not know about.